 There are some people on the road who are unaware of the potential dangers of the summer heat and how it affects your tires.
-This is why our Tampa car accident attorneys at Givens Givens Sparks are dedicated to making sure you understand the potential risks.
+This is why our Tampa car accident attorneys at Robert Sparks Attorneys are dedicated to making sure you understand the potential risks.
 You should know what to check to make sure your tires are as durable as possible.
 You should also know what to do to help prevent a tire blowout as the result of extreme summer heat.

 Some potential dangers of summer temperatures include:

 - Low inflation

 If any of these happen, it can cause your tire to blowout.
 This is extremely dangerous as your car would most likely lose control and a serious accident may occur.
 If you feel that you may be susceptible to a tire blowout due to overheating or over or underinflated tires, you need to make sure you pay close attention.
 You can check the tire pressure to make sure it’s not dangerous enough to cause a blowout.
 You can also make sure the parts are safe for extreme temperatures.
 Check the temperature ratings before you get tires as these are tested under laboratory settings.